Read This First

 Prompt 2: Consider the following list of metrics of well-being.
 Survey the list of societies that are failing on those metrics, and explain the institutional or cultural sources of those failures.

-The section turns on Societal Failures on Well-Being Metrics and A Multifaceted Issue.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Societal Failures on Well-Being Metrics and A Multifaceted Issue in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Societal Failures on Well-Being Metrics distinct from A Multifaceted Issue.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Societal Failures on Well-Being Metrics distinct from A Multifaceted Issue.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Venezuela